-Note: Because of minor differences in SQL implementation, streams executed in a database may return slightly different results when executed in IBM SPSS Modeler.
+- Because of minor differences in SQL implementation, streams executed in a database may return slightly different results when executed in IBM SPSS Modeler.
 These differences may also vary depending on the database vendor, for similar reasons.
 For example, depending on the database configuration for case sensitivity in string comparison and string collation, IBM SPSS Modeler streams executed using SQL pushback may produce different results from those executed without SQL pushback.
 Contact your database administrator for advice on configuring your database.
-To maximize compatibility with IBM SPSS Modeler, database string comparisons should be case sensitive.

-Note: Database modeling and SQL optimization require that IBM SPSS Modeler Server connectivity be enabled on the IBM SPSS Modeler computer.
+To maximize compatibility with IBM SPSS Modeler, database string comparisons should be case sensitive. - Database modeling and SQL optimization require that IBM SPSS Modeler Server connectivity be enabled on the IBM SPSS Modeler computer.
 With this setting enabled, you can access database algorithms, push back SQL directly from IBM SPSS Modeler, and access IBM SPSS Modeler Server.
-To verify the current license status, choose the following from the IBM SPSS Modeler menu.
+To verify the current license status, choose the following from the IBM SPSS Modeler menu. - When using IBM SPSS Modeler to generate SQL, it is possible the result using SQL push back is not consistent with IBM SPSS Modeler native on some platforms (Linux/zLinux, for example).
+The reason is that floating point is handled differently on different platforms.